-Standard Operating Procedure Number 11 TRANSFEREES AND RE-JOINERS
+Standard Operating Procedure Number 11 TRANSFEREES AND REJOINERS

 Protective Marking NOT PROTECTIVELY MARKED

-Publication Scheme Y/N Yes
+Publication Scheme Y/N No

-Title Transferees and Re-joiners
+Title Transferees and rejoiners

-Version 3.0
+Version 3.1

 Summary This Standard Operating Procedure supports the ACPO / ACPOS National Vetting Policy for the Police Community

 Management ACPO National Vetting Working Group

-Author Carol Benton [Lancashire], Stewart Finlayson [Strathclyde], Jonathan Gupta [Staffordshire], Bob Lane [Warwickshire], Alan McCawley [MPS]
+Author Carol Benton [Lancashire], Stewart Finlayson [Strathclyde], Jonathan Gupta [Staffordshire]

 Date created August 2010

-Review date August 2011
+Review date February 2012

-- 1.1 This Standard Operating Procedure (SOP) supports the ACPO/ACPOS National Vetting Policy for the Police Community (NVP) and associated documents and policies. - 1.2 This is a new SOP.
+- 1.1 This Standard Operating Procedure (SOP) supports the ACPO/ACPOS National Vetting Policy for the Police Community (NVP) and associated documents and policies. - 1.2 This is a revised SOP.

-- 2.1 This SOP comes into force on 1st August 2010. - 2.2 This SOP applies to: - individuals who wish to transfer from one Police Force to another; - those who have resigned from the Police Service and wish to rejoin at a later date: - those rejoining under the 30+ scheme; - · those returning from secondment;
+- 2.1 This SOP comes into force on 1st April 2012. - 2.2 This SOP applies to: - police officers and special constables who wish to transfer from one Police Force to another; - police officers, special constables and police staff who have resigned from the Police Service and wish to rejoin at a later date; - police officers and police staff returning from secondment;